MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUESe l'elemento della barra multifunzione è impostato per essere visualizzato come un comando popup. in caso contrario, FALSE.
+TRUE se l'elemento Ribbon è impostato in modo che venga visualizzato come comando popup; in caso contrario, FALSE.

 ### <a name="remarks"></a>Osservazioni

-## <a name="cmfcribbonbaseelementisdisabled"></a><a name="isdisabled"></a>CMFCRibbonBaseElement::IsDisabled
+## <a name="cmfcribbonbaseelementisdisabled"></a><a name="isdisabled"></a> CMFCRibbonBaseElement:: Disabled

 Specifica se l'elemento della barra multifunzione è disabilitato.